 The primary emphasis of the course will be microcontroller architecture, firmware and embedded software design but hardware interface design issues will also be extensively covered.
 Students are expected to show expertise in both areas.
-Currently, the Freescale 9S12DP512 Microcontroller is being used as the hardware platform.
-Software development is done using the ICC12 IDE by ImageCraft along with the microBDM12SX+ Backgroung Debug Module by Technological Arts.
-Application programs are developed in C. Interface designs include the CAN Bus, the SPI Bus, analog I/O and PWM.
-Programs are downloaded into the Flash Memory of the Microcontroller.
+Currently, the ARM Cortex STM32f429I microcontroller is being used as the hardware platform.
+Software development is done using the EWARM by IAR.
+Application programs are developed in C. Interface designs include the CAN Bus, the I2C Bus, the SPI Bus, analog I/O and PWM.
+Programs are downloaded into the Flash Memory of the microcontroller.

 ECE5510: ASIC Design

 The main objective of this course is to develop skills for designing custom digital circuits using VHDL and Programmable Logic Devices (PLDs).
 The basic properties of CMOS logic circuits and the key features of semi-custom and full-custom ASIC devices will be reviewed.
 Methods for floor planning, placement and routing are also discussed.
 Students are expected to have a background in digital logic design.
 The two design projects will be based upon Field Programmable Gate Arrays (FPGAs).
 Students will be designing their circuits in VHDL using professional CAD tools by Xilinx and Mentor Graphics.